 Advantages and Disadvantages of Visiting During the Dry Season

-However, the dry season also sees a surge in tourist crowds, especially in popular destinations like Tamarindo, Manuel Antonio, and La Fortuna.
+However, the dry months also see a surge in tourist crowds, especially in popular destinations like Tamarindo, Manuel Antonio, and La Fortuna.
 This means you might have to book hotels and activities well in advance.
 The increased demand also leads to higher prices for hotels, activities, and transportation, particularly in January and February.
 Additionally, wildlife spotting can be more challenging during this period as animals move away from tourist paths in search of water.

 Pros

-The dry season, particularly January and February, is often considered the best time to travel to Costa Rica.
+January and February, is often considered the best time to travel to Costa Rica.
 The weather is at its finest, offering perfect conditions for beach relaxation or trying your hand at surfing.
 Imagine lounging on a sun-soaked beach, the sand between your toes, and the sound of waves crashing against the shore – it’s truly a paradise for beach lovers!

 Cons